GVCUTV/mapReduce/README.md

    The reducers:
     - Wait for all mappers to finish sending data.
-    - Merge the received data.
+    - Merge the received sub-chunks.
     - Sort the merged data.
     - Write data to output files.